 The gin and pineapple version is all over the internet, but the only printed source I can find is Old Mr. Boston Official Bartenders Guide of 1935.
-I can find it in no earlier tomes, nor any printed after, at least not up to the 1960s.
+I can find it in no earlier tomes, nor any printed after, at least not the ones I could check.
 It is improbable that it was invented for the Mr Boston book, compiled and edited by four area bartenders, so where did it come from?
 I have no earthly idea.
 I can find it nowhere else.
 Someone suggested it was a prohibition drink originating at the Cotton Club.
 It’s possible, I suppose, but there seems to be no evidence to support the claim.

 So, as we wallow in our ignorance, we can console ourselves with a variety of potations.